corneliu37/CarbonNanotubesSoftware/README.txt

 To move through the calculations, it is needed to press the buttons "Page 1", "Page 2", etc.

-One of the scope of the software would have been to implement in C# finite element and probabilistic finite element simulations in a distributed computing fashion in order to reduce the computational time.
+One of the scopes of the software would have been to implement in C# finite element and probabilistic finite element simulations in a distributed computing fashion in order to reduce the computational time.
 However, the "Distributed Connectivity" is not doing really anything only connecting to the local host 127.0.0.1